pucrs-automated-planning/htn-formalization/README.md

     )
 ```

-Your assignment is to develop a domain file using the specification above, and encode a domain knowledge that will help the HTN planner to finish the task.
-The following hints may be useful, but you are welcome to use your creativity as long as you adhere to the specification mentioned above:
+Your assignment is to develop a domain file using the specification above, and encode domain knowledge that will help the HTN planner to finish the task.
+The following hints may be useful, but you are welcome to use your creativity as long as you adhere to the specification above:

 -   You do not need extra actions (in fact, they are already prepared for you in this package under [rpg.shop](htn/rpg.shop)), but you may need to create "bookkeeping" actions to keep track of the locations you have tried to decompose methods to;

+-   In JSHOP2, bookkeeping actions are encoded using double exclamation marks ```(:operator (!!mark ?room) ...)```

 -   You will need a recursive method to make the agent travel all the way to a particular location;